AgroDan/aoc2022/day9/README.md

+# Dan's Introduction

+Another stateful challenge.
+Just create a rope head and tail and give it functions which specify directions.
+At first this seemed fairly daunting but I figured it out eventually.
+Super cool.

 # --- Day 9: Rope Bridge ---

 This rope bridge creaks as you walk along it.
 You aren't sure how old it is, or whether it can even support your weight.